rg-3/tenv.rb/README.md

 ## Introduction

 tenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs from the comfort of an advanced REPL.
-It use technologies from the Ruby programming language.
+It uses technologies from the Ruby programming language.
 The environment is composed of the [Pry repl](https://github.com/pry/pry) and the [Twitter](https://github.com/sferik/twitter) library.